Karimabad, Gorgan

-Karimabad (كريم اباد, also Romanized as Karīmābād) is a village in Anjirabad Rural District, in the Central District of Gorgan County, Golestan Province, Iran.
-At the 2006 census, its population was 2,808, in 753 families.

-The village is located just north of Gorgan's city limits, accessible via Gorgan - Aq Qala road.
+Karimabad (كريم اباد) (Note: Also romanized as Karīmābād) is a village in Anjirab Rural District of the Central District in Gorgan County, Golestan province, Iran.
+The village is located just north of Gorgan's city limits, accessible via the Gorgan–Aq Qala road.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 2,808 in 753 households.
+The following census in 2011 counted 2,990 people in 857 households.
+The 2016 census measured the population of the village as 3,005 people in 946 households.